cmc-aau/biocloud-docs/docs/slurm/jobsubmission.md

 ![htop example](img/htop.png)

 In this example I have allocated 64 CPUs and 32GB memory for the job and currently keeping about 58 CPUs busy.
 That is great, but I'm barely using any memory, so the next time I should probably ask for less memory if it stays at this level for the entire duration of the job.
+Memory is only a maximum though, only peak memory usage matters.

 Note that if the job spans multiple nodes you have to specify which node to connect to using the `--nodelist` option.
 Secondly, only a single interactive shell can be active within the same job allocation at any one time.